yalamaster/ingcontest/README.md

 - Create a virtual environment `python3 -m venv env`
 - Activate the virtual environment `source env/bin/activate`
 - install dependencies `pip install -r Requirements.txt`
-- remove the line with the location of Tesseract.exe in DocumentProcessor